- Home

 For example, the heart may be working harder to force blood through arteries clogged by fatty deposits (a condition called atherosclerosis).
 Infection of the heart lining (endocarditis) can also cause sweating, though this condition is rare.

-So, if you’re regularly feeling sweaty and don’t know what’s causing it, it’s important to make an appointment with your doctor.
+So, if you regularly feel sweaty and don’t know the cause, it’s important to make an appointment with your doctor.

 However, breaking out in a sudden cold sweat can also be a symptom of a heart attack, especially if paired with other heart attack symptoms like chest pain or discomfort, shortness of breath, or suddenly feeling sick or lightheaded.
 If you have these symptoms, you should dial 999.